askeksa/Rose/README.txt

 - when <expression> <statement>* else <statement>* done Run the first block of statements if the expression evaluates to non-zero, or the second block of statements otherwise.
+- defy
+  Suppress all warnings for the current source line.

 An <expression> is one of: